Skip to main content

 2. dwitiya upachAra - aasana – The invited deity is offered a "throne" to sit on - ratna simhAsana (throne made of jewels or golden seat)!
 Here the deity is pleaded to sit in comfort, pleasure, undisturbed, and satisfied.

-4. chaturta upachAra - arghya - once the feet are washed, the deity is offered water for washing the hands as the special guest will be offered food and drinks.
+4. chaturta upachAra - arghya - once the feet are washed, the deity is offered water for washing the hands as the special guest will be offered food and drinks as part of the special treatment.

-5. panchama upachAra - aachamana - pure water is offered to any guest to refresh and to prepare oneself for a special meal.
+5. panchama upachAra - aachamana - pure water is offered to the guest to refresh and to prepare oneself for a special meal.

-6. shashtama upachAra - snAna - panchAmruta snAna and shuddhOdaka snAna - a special shower offered to only the deities with milk, yoghurt, ghee, honey, sugar, coconut water, fruit juice, followed by purified water.
+6. shashtama upachAra - snAna - a ceremonial shower is offered to the deities with milk, yoghurt, ghee, honey, sugar, coconut water, fruit juice, followed by purified water - panchAmruta snAna and shuddhOdaka snAna.
 Milk, Curd, Ghee, Honey, Sugar are considered the 5 amruthAs that result in healthy life, and those are given to us by the Lord and the way to pay gratitude is offering it back to Him.
 The shuddhOdaka snAna at the end is to cleanse the deity of the panchAmruta smeared on the body.

 7. saptama upachAra - vastrAbharana - after the ceremonial bathing, the deities are offered freshly washed clothes, or gejje vasta - a cotton decorative clothing.
 This can be replaced with akshate.

-9. navama upachAra - gandha - after offering the sacred thread, the Lord is again treated as a special guest by offering a scented paste made of sandalwood.
-The sandalwood is known to help one cool down, and the scent has a calming effect.
+9. navama upachAra - gandha (haridra and kumkuma choorNa) - after offering the sacred thread, the Lord is again treated as a special guest by offering a scented paste made of sandalwood to help one cool down (scent has a calming effect) and also for decorative purposes.
+A devotee relishes and rejoices by decorating the Lord. haridra (turmeric) is representative of Laxmi dEvi (the Goddess of fortune, who bestows health and wealth to her devotees) and kuMkumam (vermillion) is saffron or lime added to haridra and symbolically His blessing to us.

-10. dashama upachAra - pushpam offering flowers to the Lord, again as a scent and for decorative purposes.
-Offering flowers is known as pleasantry exchange with someone special.
+10. dashama upachAra - pushpam – offering flowers to the Lord, again as a scent and for decorative purposes.
+Offering flowers is known as pleasantry exchange with someone special. "pushpa" is also a representative of our dhyAnam, our gratitude to the Lord.

-11. ekAdasha upachAra - dhoopam – incense is another scent made of special herbs, and this is also a way to create a meditative environment.
-It creates a festive environment.
+11. ekAdasha upachAra - dhoopam – incense is another scent made of special herbs, and this is also a way to create a meditative and a festive environment, and creates auspiciousness.

 12. dwAdasha upachAra - deepam - there are many reasons this is offered - once the Lord is decorated, the light from the lamp is used to show the various parts of the Lord, after the above upachArAs.
 Light also symbolizes knowledge and wisdom, and we receive it from Him, so offer it back to Him as a gratitude.